-Knowledge Base Ι Use of Engineering Tools Ι Impact on Society and the Environment Problem Analysis Individual and Team Work Ethics and Equity Investigation Communication Skills Economics and Project Management Design Professionalism Life-Long Learning
+Knowledge Base D Use of Engineering Tools A Impact on Society and the Environment Problem Analysis A Individual and Team Work Ethics and Equity Investigation Communication Skills Economics and Project Management Design A Professionalism Life-Long Learning D

-Notation: I: Introductory, D: Developed, A: Applied, or blank.
-I - The instructor will introduce the topic at the level required.
+Notation: I - The instructor will introduce the topic at the level required.
 It is not necessary for the student to have seen the material before.
 D - There may be a reminder or review, but the student is expected to have seen and been tested on the material before taking the course.
 A - It is expected that the student can apply the knowledge without prompting (e.g. no review).